Capri (NYSE:CPRI) Updates FY 2023 Earnings Guidance

 Capri (NYSE:CPRI – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.85-$6.85 for the period, compared to the consensus earnings per share estimate of $6.57.
-The company issued revenue guidance of $5.95 billion-$5.95 billion, compared to the consensus revenue estimate of $6.08 billion.Capri also updated its FY23 guidance to $6.85 EPS.
+The company issued revenue guidance of $5.95 billion-$5.95 billion, compared to the consensus revenue estimate of $6.08 billion.Capri also updated its Q2 2023 guidance to $1.60-$1.60 EPS.

+Capri (NYSE:CPRI – Get Rating) last issued its quarterly earnings results on Wednesday, June 1st.
+The company reported $1.02 EPS for the quarter, beating the consensus estimate of $0.82 by $0.20.
+The company had revenue of $1.49 billion for the quarter, compared to the consensus estimate of $1.41 billion.
+Capri had a net margin of 14.54% and a return on equity of 36.48%.
+The firm’s revenue was up 24.6% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.38 EPS.
+On average, analysts anticipate that Capri will post 6.83 EPS for the current fiscal year.

-Several research analysts recently weighed in on the stock.
-MKM Partners boosted their price objective on shares of Capri from $85.00 to $93.00 in a research report on Thursday, February 3rd.
-UBS Group boosted their price objective on shares of Capri from $99.00 to $107.00 in a research report on Thursday, February 3rd.
-Zacks Investment Research cut shares of Capri from a buy rating to a hold rating and set a $52.00 price objective for the company. in a research report on Tuesday, April 12th.
-Sanford C. Bernstein initiated coverage on shares of Capri in a research report on Monday, March 14th.
-They issued a market perform rating and a $55.00 price objective for the company.
-Finally, Credit Suisse Group lifted their target price on shares of Capri from $70.00 to $74.00 and gave the stock a neutral rating in a report on Thursday, February 3rd.
-Six research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $77.53.
+A number of equities analysts have commented on CPRI shares.
+Robert W. Baird dropped their target price on shares of Capri from $85.00 to $75.00 and set an outperform rating on the stock in a research note on Thursday, June 2nd.
+Barclays dropped their target price on shares of Capri from $74.00 to $63.00 and set an overweight rating on the stock in a research note on Thursday, June 2nd.
+Morgan Stanley dropped their target price on shares of Capri from $80.00 to $65.00 and set an overweight rating on the stock in a research note on Friday, June 3rd.
+StockNews.com downgraded shares of Capri from a buy rating to a hold rating in a research note on Friday, May 27th.
+Finally, Cowen dropped their target price on shares of Capri from $80.00 to $70.00 and set an outperform rating on the stock in a research note on Thursday, June 2nd.
+Six investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $73.68.

-In other Capri news, SVP Daniel Purefoy sold 1,950 shares of the stock in a transaction dated Thursday, March 10th.
-The shares were sold at an average price of $50.80, for a total value of $99,060.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-2.70% of the stock is owned by corporate insiders.
+In other news, CEO John D. Idol sold 3,803 shares of Capri stock in a transaction that occurred on Friday, June 3rd.
+The shares were sold at an average price of $49.63, for a total transaction of $188,742.89.
+Following the sale, the chief executive officer now owns 933,268 shares in the company, valued at $46,318,090.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Daniel Purefoy sold 1,950 shares of the firm’s stock in a transaction that occurred on Thursday, March 10th.
+The stock was sold at an average price of $50.80, for a total transaction of $99,060.00.
+The disclosure for this sale can be found here.
+2.70% of the stock is currently owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-State Street Corp grew its position in shares of Capri by 2.8% during the 1st quarter.
-State Street Corp now owns 4,421,881 shares of the company’s stock worth $227,240,000 after purchasing an additional 119,122 shares in the last quarter.
-Goldman Sachs Group Inc. grew its position in shares of Capri by 41.9% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 2,649,958 shares of the company’s stock worth $136,182,000 after purchasing an additional 782,577 shares in the last quarter.
-Dimensional Fund Advisors LP grew its position in shares of Capri by 4.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,198,021 shares of the company’s stock worth $112,981,000 after purchasing an additional 102,439 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in shares of Capri by 0.3% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,293,212 shares of the company’s stock worth $66,459,000 after purchasing an additional 3,245 shares in the last quarter.
-Finally, Allianz Asset Management GmbH grew its position in shares of Capri by 0.8% during the 4th quarter.
-Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock worth $82,053,000 after purchasing an additional 10,200 shares in the last quarter.
-88.46% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Pearl River Capital LLC bought a new stake in shares of Capri during the first quarter valued at about $227,000.
+Forum Financial Management LP purchased a new position in Capri during the 4th quarter valued at about $241,000.
+Walleye Capital LLC bought a new stake in shares of Capri in the 1st quarter valued at approximately $264,000.
+Bridgefront Capital LLC bought a new stake in shares of Capri in the 1st quarter valued at approximately $271,000.
+Finally, MidWestOne Financial Group Inc. bought a new stake in shares of Capri in the 1st quarter valued at approximately $333,000.
+88.46% of the stock is owned by institutional investors and hedge funds.

 About Capri (Get Rating)